-Results 1–10 of 37 for "Profile"X related to "In brief: July/August 2013" Refine Your Search Refine Your Search TopicWomen & men (5)Race (2)Disability (1)Education (1)Human rights (1) 2 more... [+] Law & psychology (1)Safety & design (1)Hide detailsDocument TypeProfileXYear2013 (1)2012 (1)2011 (1)Author/ContributorAmsel, Judith (1)Austin, Stephanie (1)Calcagno, Justine (1)Dewsbury, Donald A. (1)Diddams, Margaret (1) 9 more... [+] Dorsey, Tasha (1)Griffin, James A. (1)Kaslow, Nadine (1)Katz, Richard J. (1)Koppes, Laura L. (1)MacKay, Jenna (1)Puglisi, Tom (1)Thompson-Ball, Mindi (1)Valentine, Elizabeth (1)Hide details Results 1–10 of 37 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.A Psychologist in the White HouseJames A. Griffin, PhD, performs quick turn-around research policy analysis for briefing materials, fosters the Interagency Education Research Initiative and works with behavioral and social science research organizations.Profile 2.Nadine J. Kaslow, PhD, ABPPNadine J. Kaslow, PhD, ABPP, a member of the Leadership Institute for Women in Psychology planning committee, is professor with tenure, Emory University School of Medicine, Department of Psychiatry and Behavioral Sciences; chief psychologist, Grady Health System; and vice chair of the Department of Psychiatry and Behavioral Sciences.Profile 3.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 4.Clinical NeuropsychopharmacologistCNS responsibilities are diverse and may include working on clinical drug trials for Alzheimer's disease, multi-infarct dementia, depression, anxiety, obsessive-compulsive disorder, post-traumatic stress disorder, social phobia, epilepsy, jet lag and more, according to clinical neuropsychopharmacologist Richard J. Katz, PhD.Profile 5.Featured Psychologist: Martha E. Bernal, PhDMartha Bernal was the first female of Mexican descent to complete her PhD, and she led the way for other minority women in psychology.Profile (January 2012)6.Acquisitions EditorDuring a typical week at a book publisher, I read through book proposals, interpret reviews, and decide whether and under what conditions to offer contracts.Profile 7.Margaret Floy Washburn: 1921 APA PresidentMargaret Floy Washburn was the first woman to earn a doctoral degree in American psychology (1894) and the second woman, after Mary Whiton Calkins, to serve as APA President.Profile 8.Nathalie Gilfoyle, JD: APA's General CounselNathalie Gilfoyle, JD, provides advice on the wide range of legal issues the organization faces as a large nonprofit organization in its day-to-day operations.
-Profile 9.Featured Psychologist: Reiko True, PhDAfter becoming the first female director of Mental Health, Substance Abuse and Forensic Services, Dr. True was able to demonstrate the importance of creating multicultural focused programs and also generating programs for women with children.
-She has devoted herself to the advancement of minorities over a span of 25 years and her commitment has yielded great improvement.Profile 10.Lula A. Beatty, PhDLula A. Beatty, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is director of the Special Populations Office, Office of the Director, at the National Institute on Drug Abuse.Profile (January 2011) Previous 1 2 3 ...
+Results 1–10 of 37 for "Profile"X related to "In brief: July/August 2013" Refine Your Search Refine Your Search TopicWomen & men (3)Obesity (2)Race (2)Safety & design (2)Sport & exercise (2) 10 more... [+] Disability (1)Education (1)Emotional health (1)Environment (1)Health disparities (1)Human rights (1)Intelligence (1)Law & psychology (1)Teens (1)Workplace issues (1)Hide detailsDocument TypeProfileXYear2012 (1)2011 (2)Author/ContributorAmsel, Judith (1)Austin, Stephanie (1)Dewsbury, Donald A. (1)Diddams, Margaret (1)Dorsey, Tasha (1) 12 more... [+] Griffin, James A. (1)Held, Lisa (1)Kaslow, Nadine (1)Katz, Richard J. (1)Koppes, Laura L. (1)MacKay, Jenna (1)Morris, Edward K. (1)Nathan, Peter E. (1)Puglisi, Tom (1)Saltzman, Ann L. (1)Thompson-Ball, Mindi (1)Vasquez, Melba J.T.
+(1)Hide details Results 1–10 of 37 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.A Psychologist in the White HouseJames A. Griffin, PhD, performs quick turn-around research policy analysis for briefing materials, fosters the Interagency Education Research Initiative and works with behavioral and social science research organizations.Profile 2.Nadine J. Kaslow, PhD, ABPPNadine J. Kaslow, PhD, ABPP, a member of the Leadership Institute for Women in Psychology planning committee, is professor with tenure, Emory University School of Medicine, Department of Psychiatry and Behavioral Sciences; chief psychologist, Grady Health System; and vice chair of the Department of Psychiatry and Behavioral Sciences.Profile 3.Clinical NeuropsychopharmacologistCNS responsibilities are diverse and may include working on clinical drug trials for Alzheimer's disease, multi-infarct dementia, depression, anxiety, obsessive-compulsive disorder, post-traumatic stress disorder, social phobia, epilepsy, jet lag and more, according to clinical neuropsychopharmacologist Richard J. Katz, PhD.Profile 4.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 5.Featured Psychologist: Martha E. Bernal, PhDMartha Bernal was the first female of Mexican descent to complete her PhD, and she led the way for other minority women in psychology.Profile (January 2012)6.Acquisitions EditorDuring a typical week at a book publisher, I read through book proposals, interpret reviews, and decide whether and under what conditions to offer contracts.Profile 7.Dr.
+Richard Nisbett, Social PsychologistNisbett uses psychological science to examine society’s perceptions about intelligence.
+His research shows that intelligence derives from a mix of factors, including genetics, socioeconomic status and education.Profile 8.Margaret Floy Washburn: 1921 APA PresidentMargaret Floy Washburn was the first woman to earn a doctoral degree in American psychology (1894) and the second woman, after Mary Whiton Calkins, to serve as APA President.Profile 9.Dr.
+D. Adam Long, Social PsychologistDr.
+Long applies psychological science to determine what programs and policies foster healthy behaviors among employees and within organizations.
+Profile 10.Featured Psychologist: Reiko True, PhDAfter becoming the first female director of Mental Health, Substance Abuse and Forensic Services, Dr. True was able to demonstrate the importance of creating multicultural focused programs and also generating programs for women with children.
+She has devoted herself to the advancement of minorities over a span of 25 years and her commitment has yielded great improvement.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 37 for "Profile"X related to "In brief: July/August 2013"